-This assessment typically involves parent, student, and school-based staff interviews as well as 1-2 office-based testing sessions with a transition specialist.
-Questionnaire data from the student, parent, and educator(s) is additionally critical to the process.
+This assessment typically involves parent, student and school-based staff interviews as well as one to two office-based testing sessions with a transition specialist.
+Questionnaire data from the student, parent and educator(s) is critical to the process.
 TPA can help to determine short- and long-term planning goals, inform annual instructional needs, identify necessary educational and community services, support instructional programming decisions, provide information about present level of performance, and refine a student’s personal vision.

 Comprehensive Transition Assessment

-NESCA’s comprehensive transition assessment is comprised of a series of tests, interviews, and questionnaires, as well as home, school, vocational, and/or community-based observations.
-The assessment typically consists of an intake session with the parent, three to five hours of in-office assessment, two hours of observations outside of the office (e.g., at school, at an internship site, in the community), and a feedback session.
+NESCA’s comprehensive transition assessment is comprised of a series of tests, interviews and questionnaires, as well as home, school, vocational and/or community-based observations.
+The assessment typically consists of an intake session with the parent, three to five hours of in-office assessment, two hours of observations outside of the office (e.g., at school, an internship site, in the community, etc.), and a feedback session.
 Comprehensive transition assessments may be conducted by a team, as we have found that when it comes to this type of assessment, “two sets of eyes are better than one.”

-There are countless number of formal and informal measures to choose from when assessing a student’s current performance level and skill-building capacity.
-Moreover, a number of assessments are performed throughout the education process but may not be documented or credited as transition assessment or results may not be fully integrated into a students transition plan and educational program.
-NESCA staff frequently work in partnership with schools to evaluate current transition assessment practices, identify the best tools and strategies to support the needs of their student population, and provide training related to administration, scoring, and interpretation of necessary assessment tools.
+There is a countless number of formal and informal measures to choose from when assessing a student’s current performance level and skill-building capacity.
+Moreover, a number of assessments are performed throughout the education process but may not be documented or credited as transition assessment, or results may not be fully integrated into a students transition plan and educational program.
+NESCA staff frequently work in partnership with schools to evaluate current transition assessment practices, identify the best tools and strategies to support the needs of their student population, and provide training related to administration, scoring and interpretation of necessary assessment tools.